CPS-IT/handlebars-components/Documentation/PageRendering.md

 ### Page content rendering

-Since the rendering of page content varies from system to system, a concrete implementation is also needed for this.
+Since the rendering of page content varies from system to system, a specific implementation is also needed for this.
 The [`PageContentRendererInterface`](../Classes/Renderer/Component/Page/PageContentRendererInterface.php) interface must be implemented for this purpose.